strozfriedberg/LAVA/README.md

 ## Design Decisions
 - If a file is is out of order at any point, the time processing will halt, and any time related statistics that file will be disregarded (min/max time, largest time gap, number of time records).
 The file will still continue to be processed for duplicates and redactions as long as quick mode is not enabled.
-- If the first few lines of JSONL are not formatted properly, LAVA will alert on that fact, but not attempt to parse the file.
-If the first few lines are formatted properly (enough to determine the timestamp format, and direction), but a line farther into the file is not formatted properly, LAVA will alert on this fact every line, but attemp to continue parsing with the previously determined timestamp format and direction.
+- If the first line of JSONL is not formatted properly, LAVA will alert on that fact, but not attempt to parse the file.
+If the first few lines are formatted properly (enough to determine the timestamp format, and direction), but a line farther into the file is not formatted properly, LAVA will alert on this fact every line, but attempt to continue parsing with the previously determined timestamp format and direction.

 ## Compiling Tips
 To assist in this process I wrote a powershell script at build.ps1 that will compile the tool for windows and linux.
 The `-increment` command line will increment the version number, and the `-publish` command line arg will publish a github release with the resulting executables.
 For the publish functionality you must install the github CLI `https://cli.github.com/`